jvasile/app-skel/README.md

     export postgres_password=partytimenow
     npm start OR npm run watch

-Then, point your browser at localhost:9898
+Then, point your browser at localhost:9898 or localhost:9897 if you're using the watch functionality.

 ## Keeping The Skeleton Up To Date